 Companies incorporated in the United States are eligible to raise money on Republic.
 We look for companies that are impact-driven, have a diverse team, and leverage technology to accomplish their mission.
 Learn more »

-Payments can be made securely using any bank account.
+Payments can be made securely using any bank card or account.
 After your account is debited, funds are held in escrow until the offering deadline.
 If the company reaches their funding goal, your investment will be finalized.
 If the company doesn't reach their goal your investment will be refunded.

 You earn a return if the company you invested in is acquired or becomes a publicly traded company (a process called an IPO) at a higher price than you paid.
 Some offerings may include additional ways of getting a return, such as profit-sharing.